liberland/docs/regulations/drafts/order-on-governance-2.md

    f) basic waste management.

-2) The Minister shall ensure that all facilities are regularly serviced according to good practices in facilities management, e.g., toilets and showers shall be cleaned several times in a day, rooms shall be cleaned likewise (by occupant or otherwise) and that there is sufficient material to make necessary repairs.
+2) The Minister shall ensure that all facilities of the Basic Settlement are regularly serviced according to good practices in facilities management, e.g., toilets and showers shall be cleaned several times in a day, rooms shall be cleaned likewise (by occupant or otherwise) and that there is sufficient material to make necessary repairs.
 There shall be no water outage for longer than 6 hours, there shall be no delay in cleaning for more than 2 hours.